Frosthaven/dragon-server/README_USAGE.md

     external: true
 ```

 An example is located at `/var/www/containers/whoami/docker-compose.yml`.
+You
+can learn more about `caddy-docker-proxy` labels [here](https://github.com/lucaslorentz/caddy-docker-proxy?tab=readme-ov-file#labels-to-caddyfile-conversion).